Infinite-Chess/infinitechess.org/setup.md

 ### How do I connect to the web server with other devices in my home network? ###

-Connecting more devices, other than the machine that is hosting, to the web server is beneficial for dev testing (especially for mobile testing).
+Connecting more devices to the web server, other than the machine that is hosting, is beneficial for dev testing (especially for mobile).
 The machine you’re using to run the server is the only device that connects through `https://localhost:3443`.
 To connect from other devices in your home network, first they need to be connected to the same wifi, then you need to replace `localhost` with the IP address of your computer running the server.
 You can find your computers IP address within the network settings on your computer.
 An example of what your IP may look like is `192.168.1.2`.
 If this was your computer's IP address, then to connect to the web server on other devices you would go to `https://192.168.1.2:3443`.

 ## Conclusion ##

 Infinite Chess is a team project!
-Join [the discord](https://discord.gg/NFWFGZeNh5) to discuss with the other team members how we should go about things!
+Join [the discord](https://discord.gg/NFWFGZeNh5) to discuss the others how we should best go about things!